DHBW-IBIM10/async-project-paper/README.md

 async-project-paper
 ===================

-LaTeX files for the seminar paper of the project
+LaTeX files for the seminar paper of the project.

+Requirements: texlive installation